-175g (6oz) Jasmine rice
+- 175g (6oz) Jasmine rice

-100g (4oz) frozen peas
+- 100g (4oz) frozen peas

-350g (12oz) salmon fillets
+- 350g (12oz) salmon fillets

-30ml (2tbsp) groundnut oil
+- 30ml (2tbsp) groundnut oil

-350g (12oz) sliced mixed mushrooms such as closed cup mushrooms, open cup mushrooms, Portobello, shiitake mushrooms
+- 350g (12oz) sliced mixed mushrooms such as closed cup mushrooms, open cup mushrooms, Portobello, shiitake mushrooms

-3 eggs, beaten
+- 3 eggs, beaten

-45ml (3tbsp) light soy sauce
+- 45ml (3tbsp) light soy sauce

-15ml (1tbsp) sesame oil
+- 15ml (1tbsp) sesame oil

-Juice of half a lemon
+- Juice of half a lemon

 Salmon is a rich source of long chain omega 3 fatty acids which are needed for a healthy heart and to help prevent inflammation.
 It is recommended that at least one portion of oily fish is eaten per week to supply these important fatty acids.
 The rice is a good source of complex carbohydrates which are needed for energy.
 The mushrooms are a good source of potassium which can help counterbalance salt (sodium) intake and prevent high blood pressure.

-Cook the rice in boiling salted water for 10 mins or until tender.
+- To make this superfood recipe, cook the rice in boiling salted water for 10 mins or until tender.
 Add the peas for the final 2 mins of cooking time.
 Drain in a sieve and set aside.

-Heat a wok over high heat and add half the oil.
+- Heat a wok over high heat and add half the oil.
 Beat the eggs and add to the pan, cook, stirring until the egg is scrambled.
 Transfer to a plate.
 Wipe out the wok, return it to the heat and when hot, add the remaining oil.
 Add the mushrooms and stir fry for 2 mins until softened.

-Add the rice, peas, salmon, eggs, soy sesame and lemon juice and gently stir to mix.
+- Add the rice, peas, salmon, eggs, soy sesame and lemon juice and gently stir to mix.
 Heat until piping hot before serving.

 Nutritional information per portion